vankamamidi/Notes/Installing_Python.rst

    cd *directory where git put my Notes*

+The format for *directory where git put my Notes* varies by platform.
+You have to figure this out.

 It's a good idea to type ``dir`` of  ``ls`` to see that you are indeed in the directory with all of the files.

 This is presuming you have set up your `github`_  account, installed and run the github desktop client (Mac or Windows only), then gone to the Notes (class) repository and clicked on *Clone in Desktop* before all of this.